-- 1. Remove and discard the clear plastic bag from around the pot. - 2.
-After watering, remove the pot by holding the plant upside down in one hand and squeezing the sides of the pot with the other. - 3.
+- 1. Remove and discard the clear plastic bag from around the plant. - 2.
 Prepare the root ball for planting by gently disturbing the surface roots with your fingers, fork, or gardening tool and pruning any damaged roots.
 This will encourage the roots to begin growing outward into the new soil.